Island of Lost Men

 Island of Lost Men is a 1939 American crime film directed by Kurt Neumann and starring Anna May Wong and J. Carrol Naish.
 It tells the story of the daughter of a general who goes to look for her father after he disappears.
 The film received mixed reviews and was the last that Wong made for Paramount Pictures.

 Plot

-Kim Ling (Anna May Wong), the daughter of a general accused of embezzling $300,000 of government money, investigates his disappearance.
-She eventually discovers a labor camp run by Gregory Prin (J. Carrol Naish) north of Singapore.
-There she meets Chang Tai (Anthony Quinn), who is undercover investigating Prin's activities.
-Together they manage to discover Ling's father and the money, as well as identify several known fugitives.
-After the arrival of Tex Ballister (Broderick Crawford), who reveals Tai's true identity and attempts to blackmail Prin, a local rebellion ignites.
-This allows Ling, her father, and Tai to escape.
+Kim Ling, the daughter of a general accused of embezzling $300,000 of Chinese government money, investigates his disappearance.
+She follows clues to a plantation run by Gregory Prin north of Singapore.
+There she meets Chang Tai, who is an undercover Chinese secret service agent investigating Prin's activities.
+Together they manage to find Ling's father and the money.
+Prin's partner, Tex Ballister arrives, demanding his half of the $300,000.
+He reveals Tai's and Ling's true identities to Prin.
+After the death of several of Prin's henchmen a native tribe rebellion ignites, allowing Ling, her father, and Tai to escape, while Prin and Ballister are killed.